-Budget Dumpster is closed Monday, May 28 in observance of Memorial Day.
-The office will reopen on Tuesday, May 29.
-In the meantime, request a quote and a member of the Budget Dumpster team will get back to you upon our return.
+Budget Dumpster will close early on Friday, July 20th at 6 PM EST. The office will reopen on Monday at our normal hours.
+In the meantime, you can request a quote and a member of our team will get back to you upon our return.

 The Complete Guide to Ann Arbor Recycling & Waste Disposal